History of Leicester Forest East services

 Opening a Legend

 On 15 May 1966 the service area fully opened, following a £1,000,000 investment from Ross.
 Its five-star, fine-dining offer was an instant hit with motorway users and local residents.
-It was very-well furnished: with not many service stations or local 24-hour buildings in place at the time, a few weeks after opening the services were raided by criminals, who stripped the building of only its furniture.
+It was very-well furnished: with not many service stations or local 24-hour buildings in place at the time, a few weeks after opening the service area was raided by criminals, who stripped the building of only its furniture.

-Excitement brimmed in the architecture.
-A short water tower continues to be used for marketing: Welcome Break reckon changing their logo to KFC's increased sales by 10-15%.
+Excitement brimmed in the architecture, too.
+A short water tower continues to be used for marketing: Welcome Break reckoned changing their logo to KFC's increased sales by 10-15%.

 After a few modifications, inside were bright colours and gleaming stainless steel.
 Staff wore sailor suits and red settees were used in the café, while the restaurant had a horseshoe counter with a kitchen in the centre.
-A Which? review of motorway services concluded that Leicester Forest East had the only decent restaurant on the motorway network.
+A Which? review of motorway service areas concluded that Leicester Forest East had the only decent restaurant on the motorway network.

 At the time all new motorway services were grand, but Ross applied a finish which put Leicester Forest East well above the rest.
 It was proof that the tendering process can work - and what a result it was.